- Rather than heating the air, infrared systems heat objects directly

 Infrared heating is fairly new to the domestic heating scene and works very differently from traditional heating methods.

-Rather than heating the room, like a conventional boiler does, infrared systems heat objects directly.
-Radiation is released through large panels, which are propped up on the walls or ceilings, and heat is channelled to specific areas of the property.
+Rather than heating the room like a conventional boiler does, infrared systems heat objects directly.
+Radiation is released through large panels propped up on the walls or ceilings, and heat is channeled to specific areas of the property.

-These systems use something called ‘far infrared’ heating panels – but more on that later.
+These systems use ‘far infrared’ heating panels – but more on that later.

-Since infrared heating panels have higher efficiency than electric and gas boilers, users can cut back on energy consumption at home – potentially leading to savings.
+Since infrared heating panels are more efficient than electric and gas boilers, users can cut back on energy consumption at home, potentially leading to savings.
 Learn more about this on our infrared heating panel costs page.

-Although this unique system is pretty under the radar at the moment, its popularity is predicted to pick up once the government’s gas boiler ban comes into place.
+Although this unique system is currently under the radar, its popularity is predicted to pick up once the government’s gas boiler ban takes effect.

 If you’d rather go a different way, you could also consider infrared wallpaper.